Joshrive/cis106/Homework/final.md

 * An Active internet connection

-The virtual machine I used was created with VM Virtualbox in a Windows 10 Pro desktop.
+The virtual machine I used was created with VM Virtualbox.
 If you need help setting up a VM using virtualbox, [follow this tutorial.](https://www.youtube.com/watch?v=PhErfLCd7OQ)